STEVE THURLOW.COM

 We return to the hotel late morning for some free time to wander in Nafplion or maybe lounge on the beach.

-Late afternoon we leave for the Koutsi region to visit 2 wineries Gaia and Semeli.
-We take dinner at the second.
+Late afternoon we leave for the Koutsi region to visit the Gaia Estate.
+We take dinner in a small tavena in a nearby town.
+(B,D)

 This morning we will visit the site of Ancient Nemea, one of the locations of the classical games that were the basis for the modern Olympic Games.

-We then go to Palivou winery for a tasting and light refreshment before we head over the hills with breathtaking views of the Nemea Valley to the Kartogi Winery for a tasting and late lunch.
+We then go to Palivou winery for a tasting and lunch before we head over the hills with breathtaking views of the Nemea Valley to the Kartogi Winery for a tasting.

 After breakfast we check out of the hotel for the short drive to Epidavros.
 Here we visit the amazingly well preserved enormous open air theatre built in the 4th century BC.